RJ City: Independent circuit (2006–2022)

 Skinner began training to be a professional wrestler after graduating high school.
 His trainers were John Rambo and Johnny Wave.
 His first match was an unpaid dark match against Joey Valentyne on August 19, 2006.
 Skinner was an active in-ring competitor on the independent wrestling circuit.
 He has also wrestled matches in IWC, Impact, and Ring of Honor.
 He notably appeared on Impact Wrestling in 2018, teaming with David Arquette.
-Skinner also had a feud, and eventual tag-team partnership, with actor and former WCW Heavyweight Champion, David Arquette.
 In late 2018, Arquette had expressed an interest in making an in-ring wrestling return and began training with Peter Avalon.
 Arquette's wrestling comeback was documented in You Cannot Kill David Arquette.
 Skinner slapped Arquette at the red carpet premier for 350 Days, further publicizing their ongoing feud.
 Behind the scenes, Skinner helped train and mentor Arquette and the two became close friends.
 On July 15, 2018, the two faced off in a match for the promotion Championship Wrestling From Hollywood (CWFH) with Skinner taking the win.
 The two then wrestled as a tag team, sometimes referred to as Arquette City, until their final match together on New Year's Day 2020, which resulted in a win for the duo.